RebelSoftware/ComfyUI-Docker/README.md

 - **NVIDIA GPU Ready**: Pre-configured with CUDA-enabled PyTorch for seamless GPU acceleration.
 - **Non-Root Runtime**: Runs as a non-root user for better security.
 - **Pre-Installed Manager**: Includes ComfyUI-Manager for easy node/extensions management.
+- **SageAttention 2.2 baked in**: The image compiles SageAttention 2.2/2++ from the upstream repository during docker build, ensuring the latest kernels for modern NVIDIA GPUs are included by default.
+- **Auto-enabled at launch**: ComfyUI is started with the `--use-sage-attention` flag so SageAttention is activated automatically on startup (no extra steps required).

 ---